SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

    - Verify that the TFTP service is running and properly configured to serve files on both networks.
 Check for any errors in the TFTP server logs.

 6. **Check MAAS logs:**
-   - Look into the MAAS logs for any errors or warnings related to network or DHCP services.
-The logs are located at `/var/snap/maas/common/log/`.
+   - Look into the [MAAS logs](/t/how-to-use-maas-systemd-logs/8103/) for any errors or warnings related to network or DHCP services.

 If the issue persists after following these steps, it might be beneficial to work closely with your network team to identify any potential network-level misconfigurations or conflicts.
 Additionally, you may want to check for any recent changes or updates that could have affected the network or MAAS configuration.